skubed0007/nasembler/Infos_MD/EXAMPLES.md

 ## Testing and Running Examples

-To assemble and run an example with NASembler:
+To assemble and run an example with nasembler:

 ```
 nasembler example.asm -x